Marine Biology Quiz: Only Ocean Experts Will Score 15/15!

 Read More

 #3.
-What marine animal is known for its ability to change colors and blend into its environment?
+What type of marine mammal is known for its intelligence and ability to use echolocation?

 You May Also Like